What Is the Best Resident Evil Movie? – a Fair Countdown to the Umbrella Series

 3) Resident Evil (2002)

 This is the original.
-The first one.
+The first one of the resident evil movies.
 The one that started all this.

 Resident Evil took the legendary video game IP and gave it its own cinematic personality using the beauty and muscular presence of Milla Jovovich, and a futuristic, clinical and lethal atmosphere.
 And it did it while also being a box office hit.
 That’s impressive.